NischalD123/Trail-Tech-Fall-2023/README.md

-Switch to master to Acsess zip files!!
+You are currently in main.
+Switch to master to download zip files!